Discover the best Tomato Companion Plants and grow them together for a bumper harvest and not just that also find out what you should avoid.

 16. Oats

-Oats are great to control the weed population around tomatoes.
+Oats are great for controlling the weed population around tomatoes.
 They form a thick mat that also keeps the moisture and temperature in check.

 17. Crimson Clover

-One of the best living mulch, grow crimson clover between tomato rows to control weeds and provide essential nitrogen fixation in the soil.
+One of the best living mulch grows crimson clover between tomato rows to control weeds and provide essential nitrogen fixation in the soil.
 It also attracts beneficial insects and pollinators.

 18. Cucumber

-One of the key compounds cucumber produce is cinnamic acid, which is a strong allelochemical that helps to reduce the germination rate of weeds.
+One of the key compounds cucumber produces is cinnamic acid, which is a strong allelochemical that helps to reduce the germination rate of weeds.

 19. Sweet Potato